 ESPN, beIN Sports, Big Ten Network, NFL Network, FS1 and FS2 are among the popular sports channels.
 A&E, History, and HGTV are a few of the key entertainment channels.

 Subscribers get 250 hours of Cloud DVR storage. fuboTV has apps for just about any streaming device, including Roku, Amazon Fire TV and Android TV devices like Google Chromecast with Google TV.

 You can use your subscription to activate dozens of TV Everywhere apps on your streaming device or smartphone.
 You can try out fuboTV free for 7 days.
 A subscription costs $64.99 per month.

 YouTube TV is another option to stream FOX live without a cable TV subscription.
 There are 85+ channels and unlimited Cloud DVR for $64.99 per month.
 YouTube TV offers a free 7-day trial.

-AT&T TV has ESPN, Nickelodeon, HGTV and TNT.
+It has ESPN, Nickelodeon, HGTV and TNT.
 There are other local channels, including NBC, ABC and CBS.

 You’ll be able to stream FOX live on a Roku, Apple TV or Fire TV at home, and a smartphone if you’re not at home.
-AT&T TV has a no contract option.

 What’s the best way to watch FOX online?